istio/istio.io/content/blog/2019/mesh-federation/index.md

 organization (or of your cloud provider) to reduce the possibilities for attacks from the public Internet.
 You may want to use these gateways for cross-cluster communication only.

-### Generate certificates and keys for cluster1 and cluster2
+### Generate certificates and keys for both clusters

 You can use the command of your choice to generate certificates and keys, the command below use [openssl](https://man.openbsd.org/openssl.1).